Mountaineering: Tragedy on the Western Face of Makalu. Chronicle of events according to the Japanese expedition

 March-May 1997

-This ascent was awarded
+This climb was awarded a prize

-"GOLDEN ICE AXE-1997"
+"GOLDEN ICE AX-1997"

 for the best climb of the year in the world.

-A few details about the death of the guys:
+Some details about the death of the guys:

 At 7 o'clock in the morning the first people began to leave the tents.
-Salavat was the first to get out, but then he returned to the tent and said that he would come out later, as his legs were cold and he wanted to rest a little more.
-The rest of the way was quite simple, so the climbers went out as soon as they were ready and moved up at their own pace.
-Alexei Bolotov then noted that when he reached 8350m. (rocky step of the summit ridge), he looked down and saw that Salavat had left the tent.
-The first to descend from the summit was Nikolai Zhilin.
-He then found Salavat dead, leaning against a stone in the pose of a resting person, who was climbing up, about 150 meters from the tent.
+Salavat was the first to get out, but then returned to the tent and said that he would come out later, since his feet were frozen and he wanted to rest a little more.
+The remaining route was quite simple, so the climbers left when they were ready and moved upward at their own pace.
+Alexey Bolotov later noted that when he reached 8350m. (rocky step of the pre-summit ridge), he looked down and saw that Salavat had left the tent.
+Nikolai Zhilin was the first to descend from the top.
+It was he who found Salavat dead, leaning against a stone in the pose of a resting man who was climbing up, about 150 meters from the tent.
 He no longer had any signs of life.
-It was not possible to transport the body, given physical state climbers and altitude.
+It was not possible to transport the body, given physical condition climbers and altitude.
 Having contacted the base camp by radio, they decided to bury Salavat where he died.
-The guys lifted it two meters higher on a shelf, covered it with snow and laid stones.
+The guys lifted it two meters higher onto a shelf, covered it with snow and covered it with stones.
 This took about 2.5 hours.
-Already in the dark they made their way to their tents.
+Already in the dark they reached their tents.

-American climber Scott Fisher, who was the first to conquer the fourth highest mountain in the world, Lhotse, founded the company "Mountain Madness" back in the 1980s, offering its clients climbing the highest mountains in the world.
-In the 1990s, Fisher's company began to offer tourists the conquest of the highest peak in the world - Everest.
+American climber Scott Fisher, who was the first to conquer the fourth highest peak in the world, Lhotse, founded the Mountain Madness company back in the 1980s, which offered its clients climbs to the highest mountains in the world.
+In the 1990s, Fischer's company began offering tourists the conquest of the world's highest peak, Everest.

 In 1989, he successfully passed the selection for the Second Soviet Himalayan Expedition.
-On April 15, 1989, in the group of Valery Khrishchaty, Bukreev conquers his first eight-thousander - Kanchedzhanga Middle.
+On April 15, 1989, in the group of Valery Khrishchaty, Bukreev conquered his first eight-thousander - Kanchedzhanga Middle.
 A few days later, for the first time in the world, he makes a traverse of the four peaks of the eight-thousander Kanchenjunga in a group.
-After this expedition, Anatoly Bukreev was awarded the Order "For Personal Courage".
+After this expedition, Anatoly Bukreev was awarded the Order “For Personal Courage”.

 Journey to the “roof of the world”